smartdevicelink/sdl_evolution/proposals/nnnn-SDLCarWindowEnhancement.md

 ## Potential downsides
 * SDLCarWindow swizzles one method.
 However, the method is public and will therefore likely remain in future versions of iOS.
 If it does change, it will follow Apple's standard deprecation cycle.
-* Difficulties may arise when inplementing action triggers for other UIKit types.
+* Difficulties may arise when implementing action triggers for other UIKit types.
 This can be mitigated by building upon existing Xevo implementations of the same.

 ## Impact on existing code
 * No impact to applications using the iOS proxy.